jahnavis2003/LanguageLearningApp/README.md

 1. clone the repo
 1. extract the files from the zip folder
 2. run the api using "npm start"
-3. one the api is up and running
+3. once the api is up and running
-4. then run the website using "npn start"
+4. then run the website using "npm start"